Unfair dismissal

 The tribunal will then evaluate whether the employer acted fairly by considering whether the dismissal was in the “range of reasonable responses”.
 If the employer did not act fairly in the particular situation, then it is likely to be an unfair dismissal.

-A tribunal will normally expect to see escalating sanctions used in respect of conduct, such as a verbal warning, a first written warning, final written warning then dismissal depending on the severity of the conduct.
-If the employer considers the conduct to have been gross misconduct, it may move straight to dismissal.
+A tribunal will normally expect to see escalating sanctions used in respect of conduct, such as a verbal warning, a first written warning, final written warning then dismissal, depending on the severity of the conduct.
+If the employer considers the conduct to have been gross misconduct, it may move straight to dismissal but would still be expected to follow the ACAS Code.

 If the employer has asserted capability as the reason for dismissal, they must have a reasonable belief that the person is not competent or suitable to do the job.
 Usually this should involve giving warnings so that the employee has the opportunity to improve.

-Note that it is also possible to bring complaints of dismissal under other legislation.
-For example, a dismissal because a woman is pregnant would be both automatic unfair dismissal and a breach of the Equality Act 2010.
+It is also possible to bring complaints that relate to your dismissal under other legislation.
+For example, a dismissal because a woman is pregnant would be both automatic unfair dismissal and pregnancy discrimination in breach of the Equality Act 2010.

 Appealing your dismissal

-In the first instance and where possible, you could try speaking to your employer informally to see if they may reconsider the dismissal.
+In the first instance and where possible, you should appeal the dismissal.
+See the ACAS Code for more information.
 If you are a member of Trade Union you can request help from them to help with your discussions with your employer.

-If your employer has an appeal process you can formally appeal your dismissal.
+If your employer has an appeal process you can formally appeal your dismissal following their procedure.
 You should check your staff handbook or contact HR for information about how to go about appealing the decision.
-You should start the appeal process as soon as possible as an appeal will not extend the time limit for bringing an Employment Tribunal claim and strict time limits will apply (see below).
+You should start the appeal process as soon as possible and be aware that an appeal will not extend the time limit for bringing an Employment Tribunal claim and strict time limits will apply (see below).

 Starting a claim